translaster/zabbix-book/docs/zabbix-components/eng-index.md

 section to provide a comprehensive guide for both beginners who are installing Zabbix for the first time and advanced users who seek to optimize their setup.
-We’ll not only cover the essential steps for a basic installation but also delve into the finer details of Zabbix's architecture, components, and best practices.
+We’ll not only cover the essential steps for a basic installation but also delve into the finer details of Zabbix architecture, components, and best practices.

 We’ll start by walking through the installation process, ensuring you have a solid foundation to build on.
-From there, we'll move into the core components of Zabbix—what each one does, how they interact, and why they are crucial to your monitoring solution.
+From there, we'll move into the core components of Zabbix, what each one does, how they interact, and why they are crucial to your monitoring solution.
-You'll learn about subprocesses, their roles, and how they contribute to Zabbix’s efficiency and reliability.
+You'll learn about subprocesses, their roles, and how they contribute to Zabbix efficiency and reliability.

 Additionally, we’ll explore good architectural choices that can make or break your monitoring setup.
-Whether you’re managing a small network or a large-scale infrastructure, making the right design decisions early on will pay dividends in scalability, performance, and maintenance.
+Whether you're managing a small network or a large-scale infrastructure, making the right design decisions early on will pay dividends in scalability, performance, and maintenance.